StevieAmb/git_homework/thoughts.md

 I got some assistance today, and I feel so much better.
 It's good to know you can reach out to folks for help.

+Shouting out Brad B for practicing with me.
+We do our best thinking when are not looking at problem.